Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Should You Stain MDF-Made Furniture?

 Absolutely.
 MDF-made furniture can be stained similarly to other wood surfaces.
-Follow the proper method when applying stains on MDF to ensure an equal finish because some areas of MDF boards absorb stains more quickly than others.
+Follow the proper method when applying stains on MDF to ensure an equal finish.
+Some areas of MDF boards tend to absorb stains more quickly than others.

 staining over paint